-Survey from National Federation of Independent Business (NFIB Research Foundation) identified cost of health insurance as the number one concern of small businesses.
-It has reportedly shown cost of health insurance at the top of the list for 30 years.
-Data from Jan.-April 2016 mail survey; 2831 respondents (14% response rate).
+Survey from National Federation of Independent Business (NFIB Research Foundation) identified cost of health insurance as the number one concern of small businesses in 2020.
+The survey has reportedly shown cost of health insurance to be the number 1 concern for 29 years.
+The report cites health insurance costs for small firms as having risen 43 percent in the last decade.
+Data are from a February to mid-March (pre-pandemic) mail survey; 2552 respondents (13% response rate).
 Most respondents have fewer than 10 employees.
+Published August 2020.

 Archived for the record of the Affordable Care Act during Mr. Obama’s presidency.
 During Obama’s tenure, the percent uninsured was reduced by about 44%.
 Although health reform plans called for a slowing in the rate of GROWTH of annual healthcare spending. it contrasted with the bold campaign promise of actually lowering spending.
 A 2008 Campaign quote: “Under the plan, if you like your current health insurance, nothing changes, except your costs will go down by as much as $2,500 per year.
 If you don’t have health insurance, you will have a choice of new, affordable health insurance options.”
 Those who experienced cost reductions likely were getting income-related federal subsidies.

-Study by Milliman shows that cost-shifting from Medicare and Medicaid underpayments added $1788 to a family health insurance cost in 2006-2007.
-This amounts to about 15% of the amount paid for hospital and physician costs for privately insured people.
+Study by Milliman shows that cost-shifting from Medicare and Medicaid underpayments added $1,788 to a family health insurance cost in 2006-2007.
+This amounted to about 15% of the amount paid for hospital and physician costs for privately insured people.
 Premiums paid through employer-provided insurance were estimated to be 10.6% higher due to the cost-shifting.
-Study uses 2006 and 2007 data.
-With medical inflation, the cost shift would be more than $2500 in today’s dollars.
+With medical inflation, the cost shift would be more than $2,700 in today’s dollars, or more than $225 on the monthly premium.
 Study was commissioned by the AHA (American Hospital Association), AHIP and Blue Cross Blue Shield Assn/Premera Blue Cross, released December 2008.
+Old study.